 Orange is a colour that many would dismiss as being too garish.
 However, it is growing in popularity because of its warm, soothing qualities and the way it instils a sense of fun.
 It is a happy colour and can be just the thing to lift the mood in an office

 For offices with a young, vibrant and fun team, orange could be just the thing to reflect that identity.
-It is also very spiritual colour – think the Dalai Lama’s robe – which would fit perfectly your company places great importance on staff wellbeing.
+It is also a very spiritual colour – think the Dalai Lama’s robe – which would fit perfectly your company places great importance on staff wellbeing.

 orange colour scheme for workspace design